Marcolux/Recipe/README.md

 -The category has a + button that will bring me to a page with all the recipes from Where I will be able to add them to the selected  category

--If I click on the single recipe the app will bring me to the single recipe page.
+-If I click on the single recipe in the navigation bar, the app will bring me to the single recipe page.

 -The single recipe page shows the list of the ingredients, the image and the instructions for the recipe.